stockphrase/no-silo/content/resources/FAQs/index.md

 ### <i class="fas fa-graduation-cap"></i> The Pseudo-Brofs
 {{< /hint >}}

-A third group, perhaps the most interesting of the bunch, are the `pseudo-Brofs.` While they will look you directly in the eye and say "I don't care what you call me," or "call me Phyllis," in truth (for psychological reasons too complex to go into here) they crave the honorific "doctor" or "professor" even more than the Prouds, but are ashamed to admit it or enforce it.
+A third group, perhaps the most interesting of the bunch, are the `pseudo-Brofs.` While they will look you directly in the eye and say "I don't care what you call me," or "call me Phyllis," in truth (for psychological reasons too complex to go into here) they crave the honorific "doctor" or "professor" even more than the Prouds, but they are too ashamed to admit it and too cowardly to enforce it.

 {{< hint note >}}
 ### <i class="fas fa-user"></i> The Student
 {{< /hint >}}

 Now, students, what does this mean for you?
-It means that unless you love to court danger and/or have too much integrity to submit to any form of authority, the safe move is probably to call all your teachers "professor X" or "doctor X."
+It means that unless you love to court danger and/or have too much integrity to submit to any form of authority, the safe move is probably to call all your teachers "professor X" or "doctor X" to avoid giving offense.

 {{< /details >}}

---->
+{{< details "8.
+Do I need to print out and annotate this reading?" >}}

+#

+> ### Follow this flowchart.

+<div style="text-align:center">{{< figure src="/img/print-flow.png" >}}</div>

+{{< /details >}}

-{{< details "7.
+{{< details "9.
 Are you as grumpy as this FAQ suggests?" >}}

 #